amorychambers/ci-ms4-django/README.md

 ### Backend Testing

 In order to test the backend code functionality for this project, I chose to implement full manual testing.
 This was for two reasons.
-Firstly, as the database interactions performed on the site are largely user centric - both for the registered customers accessing their account's additional features, and for the owner who manages the site and the related data - I wanted to be able to test the database interactions from a frontend perspective especially.
+Firstly, as the database interactions performed on the site are largely user centric - both for the registered customers accessing their account's additional features, and for the owner who manages the site and the related data - I wanted to be able to test the database interactions from a frontend user perspective especially.
 This includes testing the security of the features that require a user to be logged in, and particularly testing the feedback displayed on the frontend from data operations.
 The second reason I opted for manual testing is to make use of the django admin panel, which I consider one of the framework's most powerful and efficient tools.
 The django admin panel allows a registered superuser to view and manipulate the site's database; this allows an admin user to view any changes made to the database, to check the effect of database interactions, and to change data easily and quickly using frontend forms.
 I think this is a powerful tool for testing as well as for site management, as it makes it immediately and efficiently apparent what features are working, how they are working, if there are any errors with database interactions, and if the relationship between frontend and backend interactions is functioning as expected.

 For the manual testing, I arranged my desktop as below, with the admin panel on one side of the screen and the site running on the other.
 This was an effective and efficient way to check that all database interactions were working as expected; by this I mean that all create functionality correctly created model instances with the proper data in the database, that no data was entered when unauthorised and no invalid data was created, that all updates to data were processed fully and did not allow for submission of invalid data, and that delete requests deleted only the requested data from the data base.